If I were running my own company, I’d be hiring a team of hockey players, for their hockey skills alone. Here are 10 reasons why.

 3. Importance of Strong Culture

 More than ever, the importance of a strong workplace culture is paramount to success.
 With a struggling economy and increased competition in the marketplace, the landscape is as rigorous as ever.
 Companies such as Google have embraced the power of corporate culture and taken it to an entirely different level.
-In order to find flagship culture models, one doesn’t need to stray further than hockey culture.
+In order to find flagship culture models, one doesn’t need to stray further than the culture gained from hockey life skills.
 From pre-game rituals to playoff beards, hockey is full of idiosyncrasies designed to assimilate groups of varying individuals.

 4. Importance of Teamwork